Kallory/ser321-fall2022-B-krpalme3/Assignment3/GuessQuoteGame/src/main/java/udp/readme.md

 Description - this project creates a guess the quote game by showing quotes from the server and allowing the user to guess who says the quote.
-It utilizes udp.
+It utili

 Requirements fulfilled:
 1 - connects to server